Last Updated on 2nd March 2023 by Sophie Nadeau

 Le Bistrot d’Henri (16 Rue Princesse, 75006 Paris, France)

 If I were to recommend just one date night location in Paris, it would be Le Bistrot d’Henri.
-Located in the 6th arrondissement of Paris, in the ever-so-chic Saint-Germain-des-Pres, this tiny restaurant serves authentic French food in the smallest bistro you’ve likely ever visited.
+Located in the 6th arrondissement of Paris, in the ever-so-chic Saint-Germain-des-Pres neighbourhood of the city, this tiny restaurant serves authentic French food in the smallest bistro you’ve likely ever visited.

 Le Refuge des Fondus (17 Rue des Trois Frères, 75018 Paris, France)